DeveloperJose/JS-AWBW-User-Scripts/README.md

 ## 1. Improved AWBW Music Player
 Directory: **music_player/**

 Adds a music player to Advance Wars by Web that comes with all the CO themes and game sound effects, just like in the cartridge!
-Look for the CD icon next to the "Menu" at the gamebar on top of the game map.
+Look for the CD icon next to the "Menu" at the gamebar on top of the game map or on the top-left of the page next to "Games".

 This is a major code refactoring and update to twiggy_'s original AWBW Music Player 2.0.8 script (https://greasyfork.org/en/scripts/459630-awbw-music-player).
 I have rewritten the original code fully in Typescript with some improvements, split the code into modules, and documented everything more in depth.